-- 2.1 Following an interim review of the Allocations Policy in 2017 in preparation for the introduction of the Homelessness Reduction Act 2018, a full review of the policy was carried out as part of the review of the Allocations and Homelessness Teams.
-In addition, consideration has been given to advice and guidance provided by the MHCLG Specialist Homelessness Advisor; the Codes of Guidance; Case Law and the provisions of the Localism Act 2011. - 2.2 The proposed policy will ensure that all City will operate a policy that fully complies with legislative requirements whilst ensuring that we make best use of all social and affordable housing in the City.
+- 2.1 Following an interim review of the Allocations Policy in 2017 in preparation for the introduction of the Homelessness Reduction Act 2018, a full review of the policy was carried out as part of the review of the Allocations and Homelessness teams.
+In addition, consideration has been given to advice and guidance provided by the Ministry of Housing, Communities and Local Government (MHCLG) Specialist Homelessness Advisor; the Codes of Guidance; Case Law and the provisions of the Localism Act 2011. - 2.2 The proposed policy will ensure the City will operate a policy that fully complies with legislative requirements whilst ensuring that we make best use of all social and affordable housing in the City.
 We will ensure that those in most need are secured accommodation swiftly whilst also recognising that people who live and work in the City should be prioritised for housing.